 I always think of Japan as a technological utopia — a world populated by super-cool robots and ultra-high-tech gadgets.
 Over 85 million Japanese citizens are on the net, and Japan’s mobile phones make the iPhone look like a cheap toy.

 Given that Japan has one of the most wired populations in the world, you would expect that its politicians would be using the latest technology to connect with voters.
 But that isn’t the case.
-In fact, it’s actually against the law for Japanese politicians to use the Internet to campaign.
+It’s against the law for Japanese politicians to use the Internet to campaign for office.

 Second Life blogger Rik Riel has an interesting take on all of this.
-He theorizes that “…the emphasis in Japanese culture on communitarian values and social propriety might mean that using less mediated, less formal spaces for political debate might challenge or break various norms about how authorities communicate to their lessers, and the reverse.”
+He theorizes that “…the emphasis in Japanese culture on communitarian values and social propriety might mean that using less mediated, less formal spaces for political debate might challenge or break various norms about how authorities communicate to their lessers and the reverse.”

-Regardless of the rising dissatisfaction with these laws, they are still in place, and Japan is certainly a country that obeys the law.
+Regardless of the rising dissatisfaction with these laws, they are still in place, and Japan is undoubtedly a country that obeys the law.
 So don’t expect Kan Suzuki to update his website or his Second Life presence any time soon.
 At least not until after July 29th.